mgoldcoin/mgold/en/waves-client/advanced_features/script_transaction.md

 Script transactions allow you to extend the available functionality of the standard Waves application.
 One of the uses of script transaction is creating a multi-signature wallet.
 For more information, please visit the following [article](technical-details/waves-contracts-language-description/examples/multi-signature-account.md).
 Also, script can be developed with [Waves Ride IDE](https://ide.wavesplatform.com/)

-Before you start, please keep in mind.
+**Before you start, please keep in mind.
 We do not recommend you submit script transactions unless you are an experienced user.
-Errors can lead to permanent loss of access to your account.
+Errors can lead to permanent loss of access to your account**.

 So, to start using all available features of the application, first you need to activate the advanced features.